ci-bonfire/Sprint/myth/_docs_src/general/routes.md

 If you need to offset your parameter numbers for the above routes, you can pass on 'offset' key/value in your options array as the last parameter.

+### Determine Current Area
+Often you will need to know the name of the current area when creating new anchor URLs, like in an admin area.
+You can determine the area that belongs to your controller with the `getAreaName()` method.
+The only parameter is the name of the controller that you want to check.

+For example, you're in an 'Admin' controller and needing to create a link to one of it's methods in the view.

+    <a href="<?= site_url( \Myth\Route::getAreaName('admin') .'some/method' ) ?>">Link</a>

 ## Blocking Routes